Revenue Forecasting: 3-Step Guide

 Once you’ve added in all your products, you can move to the next step.

 We have our products added.
-Now we need to set up revenue streams for them.
+Now we need to set up revenue streams and drivers for them.

 A revenue stream is the way we make money from the products we added in step two.

 We’ll start with our subscription plans.
 We’ll add a revenue stream called “Monthly Subscriptions” since that’s how we’ll make money from each plan.